Afghan Files (Australia)

 The Afghan Files are a set of Australian Defence Force documents about the operation of Australia's special forces in Afghanistan.
-The documents were leaked to the Australian Broadcasting Corporation (ABC) by David McBride, upon which seven stories were published.
+The documents were leaked to the Australian Broadcasting Corporation (ABC) by David McBride, and seven stories were ultimately published as a result.
 The documents covered a wide range of topics, however most notably it detailed multiple cases of possible unlawful killings of unarmed men and children.
 In response to the leak, the Australian Federal Police raided the ABC's offices in June 2019, confiscating all material related to the matter.

+The main author of the Afghan Files, ABC investigative journalist Dan Oakes, was later awarded a Medal of the Order of Australia for "service to journalism" regarding his work on the Afghan Files.

 Issues covered

 Problems with organisation culture

-The documents raised concerns over the “organisational culture” including a “warrior culture”, with particular concern over “desensitisation” and “drift in values” among elite Special Air Service Regiment soldiers serving in Afghanistan.
+The documents raised concerns over the “organisational culture” including a “warrior culture”, with particular concern over “desensitisation” and “drift in values” among elite Special Air Service Regiment (SAS) soldiers serving in Afghanistan.
 Additionally, the documents alluded to a deep division between the two elite units that make up the majority of the Australian Army special forces.

 Unlawful killings

 The documents contained at least 10 accounts of possibly unlawful killings of unarmed men and children.
-Two of the incidents, both occurring in September 2013 are currently under investigation by the Inspector General of the Australian Defence Force.
+Two of the incidents, both occurring in September 2013, are currently under investigation by the Inspector General of the Australian Defence Force.
 These incidents involved the death of a man named Bismillah Azadi and his son Sadiqullah in an Australian raid in Uruzgan Province, when Bismillah allegedly pointed a pistol at SAS troopers.
 Contrary to the soldier's reports, police found Bismillah and Sadiqullah in bed beside each other the next day, apparently killed while asleep.
 The documents also contained a report of a detainee alone with a soldier being shot after allegedly trying to seize a weapon.
 Later in 2013 after these incidents, Australian troops allegedly killed an Afghan motorcyclist, and injured his female passenger.
 This incident allegedly sparked agitation from the Afghan authorities, who threatened to stop working with Australia unless the killing of unarmed civilians ceased.